 Aging Well in Waldo County developed the following mission statement: to mobilize our communities to identify and address the needs of our aging friends and neighbors, striving for inclusive, supportive and safe communities for all.

+AARP has established a nationwide network of “Age-Friendly Communities.”
+These are communities favorable to “aging in place.”
+Aging Well in Waldo County decided to approach AARP for the “age-friendly” distinction.
 The Belfast City Council voted to support the efforts of Aging Well in Waldo County.
 The Waldo County Commissioners also agreed to provide the group with a letter of support.

-For more information about Aging Well in Waldo County, call Jan: 207-338-1626.
+For more information about Aging Well in Waldo County, call committee chair Jan Dodge: 207-338-1626.